Synthetixio/python-sdk/docs/source/guides/advanced_usage.md

 The `synthetix` library provides functions with more simple inputs for interacting with Synthetix V3 contracts.
 However, you can also interact with the contracts directly using the `web3.py` library.
 This can be useful for more advanced use cases, debugging, or to access functions that haven't been implemented in a module yet.

-Contracts are stored in the `contracts` module, along with their addresses and ABIs. :
+The `contracts` module stores contract addresses and ABIs:
 ```python
 # look up the PerpsMarketProxy contract
 >>> snx.contracts['PerpsMarketProxy']